Bastrop County Court Records

 Statewide Criminal History

-For comprehensive criminal history reports, the Texas Department of Public Safety offers two options:
+For a comprehensive criminal history report, the Texas Department of Public Safety offers two options:

-2. Conviction Name Search — A publicly accessible online tool disclosing arrest, prosecution, and disposition data for persons arrested for Class B misdemeanors or above.
+- Conviction Name Search — A publicly accessible online tool that discloses arrest, prosecution, and disposition data for persons arrested for Class B misdemeanors or above.
 Name-based searches are available for a fee.

 Expunctions and Nondisclosures

-The District Clerk’s office provides nondisclosure forms for individuals seeking to seal eligible criminal records.
-The filing fee for an expunction is $350.00 (plus $25 per agency for each notice and order mailed).
-The nondisclosure filing fee is $350.00, plus a $28 statutory fee for orders under Government Code § 411.072.
-An updated list of agencies that receive expunction notices is also available on the District Clerk’s website.
+If you're looking to seal an eligible criminal record, the District Clerk's office provides nondisclosure forms for that process.
+The filing fee for an expunction is $350.00, plus $25 per agency for each notice and order mailed.
+The nondisclosure filing fee is $350.00, plus a $28 statutory fee for orders under Government Code 411.072.
+An updated list of agencies that receive expunction notices is also available on the District Clerk's website.

 Bastrop County Civil Court Records